Frequently Asked Questions

 General

-How does Jasmine get versioned?
+How is Jasmine versioned?

 Jasmine attempts as best as possible to follow semantic versioning.
 This means we reserve major versions (1.0, 2.0, etc.) for breaking changes or other significant work.
 Most Jasmine releases end up being minor releases (2.3, 2.4, etc.).
 Major releases are infrequent.